Maren Hoff

 Education

-I hold a B.Sc. in Business Administration from the University of Muenster, a M.Litt. in Marketing from the University of St Andrews, and a M.Phil. in Marketing from Columbia University.
+I hold a B.Sc. in Business Administration from the University of Muenster, an M.Litt. in Marketing from the University of St Andrews, and a Ph.D. in Marketing from Columbia University.

 Project (01 / 03)